cloudxlab/ml/projects/deploy_mnist/README.md

 ## Public API

-Your server is running on 0.0.0.0 and say your web console is on e.cloudxlab.com then you can use this REST API for your usages http://e.cloudxlab.com:4041/predict
+Your flask server is running on the CloudxLab web console.
+Let's say your web console is e.cloudxlab.com then the end Point URL will be http://e.cloudxlab.com:4041/predict

+You can call/use this REST API by using the above mentioned End Point URL.

 Replace 4041 with the port number on which your server is running.